BrandonThomas84/slack-translation-bot/README.md

 The first time you setup the application the order of operations is a bit out of whack.
 First you will need to setup your Slack app and bot user so that you can get the bot key necessary for the environment.
 Secondly you will need to setup an API key for the Google Cloud Translation API.
 Once you have both of these keys you can add them to the environment variables in the `.env` file and run the application after running the setup command.

-You can then run the `expose ngrok` command to give you a URL that can be added to the Manifest file for the Slack App (change `https://your-server-url/` to the ngrok URL).
+You can then run the `make expose-ngrok` command to give you a URL that can be added to the Manifest file for the Slack App (change `https://your-server-url/` to the ngrok URL).
 This will allow you to test the application in a live environment.

 Then you can [create your Slack app](https://api.slack.com/apps) in the Slack API console.